-- (1) The written application with all annexes should be addressed to the FFA.
-The application may be submitted by post/courier or in person. - (2) The application must as a rule be submitted at least six weeks before filming begins. - (3) The grant can only be approved once the applicant has demonstrated that 75 % of the production costs of the project have already been financed. - (4) The application must contain all information and documents stipulated by the FFA.
-The precise requirements can be found in the implementation provisions for these Guidelines.
-Where it is not possible to provide proof of the approval requirements at the time of submitting the application, it is sufficient for evidence of the approval requirements to be provided. § 294 of the Code of Civil Procedure (ZPO) applies accordingly.
-The evidence must under all circumstances be presented by the time the grant is paid, and in the case of payment in instalments, by the time that the second instalment is paid.
+- (1) The written application with all annexes should be addressed to the German Federal Film Board.
+The application may be submitted by post/courier or in person. - (2) The application must as a rule be submitted at least six weeks before filming begins.
+The first real or virtual day of shooting is regarded as the beginning of shooting.
+It is obligatory to have a previous application meeting with the German Federal Film Board. - (3) The grant can only be approved once the applicant has demonstrated that 75 % of the production costs of the project has already been financed without the grant applied for from the GMPF. - (4) The application must contain all information and documents stipulated by the German Federal Film Board.
+Where it is not possible to provide proof of the approval requirements at the time of submitting the application, it is sufficient for evidence of the approval requirements to be provided.
+Section 294 of the Code of Civil Procedure (ZPO) applies accordingly.
+The evidence must under all circumstances be presented by the time the grant is paid, and in the case of payment in instalments, by the time that the first instalment is paid.
 Where the original documents are not in German, the applicant may be required to provide a German translation by a sworn translator or a summary of the main content in German.
-The applicant must confirm that the documents are correct and complete. - (5) The FFA processes the applications in the order received by post, according to the receipt date on the date stamp.
-Applications with the same receipt date are deemed to have arrived at the same time - (6) If the application is incomplete or is insufficiently demonstrated or substantiated, the FFA gives the applicant a deadline by which the application must be completed.
-If the application is not completed by the set deadline, it will be rejected by the FFA.
-An application for a project may be submitted no more than twice. - (7) All application documents become the property of the FFA upon receipt.
+The applicant must confirm that the documents are correct and complete.

+- (5) The German Federal Film Board processes the applications in the order received by post, according to the receipt date on the date stamp.
+Applications with the same receipt date are deemed to have arrived at the same time. - (6) If the application is incomplete or is insufficiently proven or substantiated, the German Federal Film Board can give the applicant a deadline by which the application must be completed.
+If the application is not completed by the set deadline, it will be rejected by the German Federal Film Board.
+An application for a project may be submitted no more than twice. - (7) All application documents become the property of the German Federal Film Board upon receipt.

-§ 8.2 Approval
+Section 8.2 Approval